*Updated 18 February 2019*

 Based on OECD analysis and depending on the final deal agreed between the UK and the EU27, ADS estimates companies could face additional administration costs of sending goods to customers to in the EU27 of between 2%-15% of the value of the export.
 In addition, UK companies will be liable for paying import VAT on products coming from the EU.

-- What customs procedures do you comply with in non-EU markets?
+- What customs procedures do you currently comply with compared to potential new ones?

 Invest in your competitiveness